 4800 Oak Grove Drive

 Samuel obtained his B.S. in Engineering Physics from the Rose-Hulman Institute of Technology with a concentration in Mechanical Engineering and minor in Thermal Fluid Mechanics.
 He obtained his M.S. and PhD in Geology and Geophysics University of Hawaiʻi at Mānoa, where he explored planetary-scale process through studies of local surface features.
-His research on Earth, the first-discovered Ocean World, focused on the simple understanding that observable features are fingerprints of the planetary processes at depth: failure, flow, melting, mixing, and material transport.
+His research on Earth, the first-discovered Ocean World.
 Samuel’s graduate research garnered national attention, including a 2016 Popular Mechanics Breakthrough Award for innovation detecting and predicting motions on the San Andreas Fault.

-In his spare time, he has climbed Mount Kilimanjaro, completed triathlons and marathons, and serendipitously met his wife, Marissa, an expert on the surfaces of icy moons and exploration of the solar system.
+In his spare time, he has climbed Mount Kilimanjaro, remotely piloted sonar at the Marianas Trench, and serendipitously met his wife, Marissa, an expert on the surfaces of icy moons and PILOT for the Mars Perseverance Rover.